Streamlining and modernising levies legislation

 The department is streamlining and modernising agricultural levies legislation, to ensure it is efficient, responsive and flexible enough to meet industry needs.

 The scope of this work includes the legislation associated with:

 - research and development (R&D) levies

 The levy system is a partnership between government and industry.
-The department is seeking feedback from levies stakeholders on a set of options aimed at increasing flexibility in levies processes.
-The timeframe for this consultation period is from early July to mid-August 2017.
-To arrange an opportunity to contribute your views, please contact Levies Taskforce.
+In 2017 the department sought feedback from industry stakeholders on a set of options aimed at increasing flexibility in levies processes.
+Feedback was positive and has informed the department’s approach to streamlining and modernising the legislation.